worldviewer/ionic-social-scientific-v3/README.md

 # ThePeer.Reviews Worldviewer

+(Please note that this app is a work-in-progress; there may be links which do not work.
+For a typical workflow, search on "electric joule heating", and click the controversy that pops up.)

-A mobile app that helps people to think like a scientist about current events and ongoing scientific controversies.
+This is a mobile app that helps people to think like a scientist about current events and ongoing scientific controversies.
+It's based upon the premise that authentic scientific thinking is not possible when the answers are simply handed to you.
+In order to truly think like a scientist, a person must become accustomed to the process of engaging ongoing scientific controversies.

-I've decided to pivot on my interface.
-This third version will include a smart autocomplete search box which will traverse all of the content's text, but do so according to a prioritization scheme.
+This idea is based upon a decade of ...

+(a) Running arguments back-and-forth between a group of against-the-mainstream scientific theorists and their biggest critics;

+(b) Running claims in online forums against laypeople, and watching their reactions closely;

+(c) Creating graphics on the desktop environment which strive to explain some complex scientific controversy in a manner that regular people can get the gist of the controversy or claim; and

+(d) Checking peoples' responses against psychological and sociological theories.
+The theoretical basis is explained in pretty good detail below.
+In two sentences, the problem is as follows:

+*It takes far too long to investigate scientific controversies, which leads to a psychological phenomenon known as associative coherence (a simple form of emotion-based pattern-matching).
+But, since this simple pattern-matching system is not a form of rational thought, and is typically inadequate for addressing the complexity of scientific controversies, we must design a system which simplifies and speeds access to information about scientific controversies.*

+The app begins with a search box, like this ...

 <p align="center">
   <img src="https://github.com/worldviewer/ionic-social-scientific-v3/blob/master/www/img/readme/screens.png" /></a>
 </p>

-Once the user selects a particular list item, it will give them the option of either browsing the entire selection using slide boxes, or alternatively they can seek to browse a particular claim or media format.

-Once I get this basic search and infrastructure in place, I'll be more thoughtfully addressing the various issues associated with image sizes.
-That's a necessary next step before I can break my infographics into parts.

-## Critical To-do List
+All site content is searched with this single interface, but the results are prioritized for the domain of scientific controversies.

+Users can also click the Trending or Post tabs, to either observe what controversies are currently in the news, or to check in on the site's recent user activities.

+## What I am Working on Right Now

-* There needs to be a way for users to track new content.
-One of the tabs at the bottom should be reserved for this.
+* There needs to be a way for users to track trending stories and new user content.
 * There needs to be a way for users to submit new content, and post comments.
-* There needs to be a way for users to rate one another's comments according to the values of each of the levels of discourse.
+* There needs to be a way for users to rate one another's comments according to the values of each of the levels of discourse (these levels of discourse are explained below).

 ## Defining the Problem of Modern Scientific Discourse